Tornado outbreak of March 16–18, 2021: Southeastern United States

 More than 40,000 homes and businesses were without electricity across Louisiana, Alabama and Mississippi.
 Two people were injured when a home was destroyed in Clarke County, Alabama.
 Four other homes were also destroyed, and some chicken farms.
+A car crash in Mississippi along U.S. Highway 61 resulted in a non-tornadic fatality.

 In Mississippi's largest city of Jackson, ABC station WAPT was knocked off the air due to a 2-hour power outage caused by lightning, that caused alarm systems to go off in the studio.

 Southern Plains

 In parts of the Southern Plains, the large extratropical cyclone associated with the tornado outbreak also resulted in a severe blizzard early on March 17.
 Blizzard Warnings were issued across most of the Texas and Oklahoma panhandles, including the Amarillo area, late on March 16.
 Zero visibility was reported in much of the area under a Blizzard Warning.
 Extremely heavy snowfall rates and wind gusts of over 60 mph resulted in long-duration blizzard conditions as well.
 Numerous crashes occurred on major roadways, and several highways, including I-40 and US-287 had to be closed.
 Amarillo, Texas saw almost 6 in of snow, and nearby areas saw even more.
 The blizzard was also followed by a flash freeze overnight on March 17, resulting in a freeze-up of snow-covered roadways and more crashes overnight.